About Our Clinics

 Refugee Health Clinic

 San Antonio Refugee Health Clinic (SARHC) is a joint effort between medical, dental, and nursing students with faculty from the University of Texas Health Science Center in San Antonio.
 SARHC is an acute care clinic developed to address the health and social needs of about 5,000 immigrant refugees living in northwest San Antonio.
 Initially, displaced families are supported by local and state efforts during the first six months of their relocation after which they are minimally supported through subsidized housing.
 The primary goal of this clinic is to serve as an initial trustworthy location for refugees to overcome their inhibitions and adequately address their health care issues and social needs.
-It is a bimonthly clinic at University Northwest Clinic and is a collaborative effort between UTHSCSA students of medicine, nursing, dental, and community volunteers.
+It is a bimonthly clinic at St. Francis Episcopal Church and is a collaborative effort between UTHSCSA students of medicine, nursing, dental, and community volunteers.
 Families will receive care for unaddressed health issues.
 A central aspect of the clinic is the education of both patients and students through collaboration.
 Through educational workshops, refugee families learn about sanitation and available health care options.
 Through organizing and managing the clinic, students of all levels of education learn valuable lessons in service, communication, and resourcefulness through an irreplaceable interdisciplinary approach to care.

 Clinic is held at the SAMM location every Thursday evening (5:30-8pm) and is staffed by medical students and residents under the supervision of UTHSCSA faculty.
 The clinic operates out of the SAMM Transitional Living & Learning Center (TLLC) on Blanco Road.
 The TLLC opened its doors in August of 2000 and has the capacity to serve 40 homeless families who demonstrate a commitment to gaining self-sufficiency.
 The center provides homeless families with a variety for resources, services, and education to enable them to again become self-sufficient contributing members of our community.